Chris Huhne, in a speech to the UK Passivhaus conference Oct 11 '10:

 This will help us to break away from the model of homes being developed at low cost, but which are expensive to run.
 Moving toward a new concept of value in home ownership."

 It is great to see the present government keeping the 2016 target in existence, and taking on the recognised standard of Passivhaus.
-He also mentions the importance of retrofitting the existing housing stock:
+He also mentions the importance of retrofitting the existing housing stock:"We also need to make homes that have already been built more energy efficient.

 The Technology Strategy Board’s ‘Retrofit for the Future’ Competition is providing some fantastic examples of what is technically possible.
 Even in the UK, with some of Europe’s oldest housing stock, the Passivhaus standard can be achieved.